Corporate Social Responsibility and Sustainability

 Code of Conduct and guidelines

 Our Code of Conduct, which is applicable throughout the Group, provides guidance for our employees in the event of legal and ethical challenges in their daily work.
-It embodies the Group values of closeness to customers, maximum performance, creating value, renewability, respect, responsibility and sustainability.
+It embodies the Group values of customer focus, top performance, creating value, renewability, respect, responsibility and sustainability.
 All employees are equally responsible for adhering to these principles.

 International conventions, regulations and internal rules are also key guidelines for our conduct.
 We also acknowledge our commitment to the “Declaration on Social Rights and Industrial Relationships at Volkswagen” (Volkswagen Social Charter), the Charter on Labor Relations and the Temporary Work Charter, all of which address fundamental human rights, labor standards and principles.